People with Disabilities

 Individuals with Disabilities

-The MnCHOICES assessment (PDF) is a service provided by the county agency to assist individuals and their families in planning and choosing services.
-A social worker or nurse will conduct a home assessment with the client and family, at the residence of the client.
+Whether you are an adult, child or senior, the MnCHOICES assessment (PDF) is a service provided by the county agency to assist individuals and their families in planning and choosing services.
+A social worker or nurse will conduct a home assessment with the client (adult / child / senior) and family, at the residence of the client.
 The assessor can then provide direction and information regarding resources based upon the client's assessed needs and eligibility.
 The client, family, and assessor can then discuss options regarding a care plan, taking into consideration all aspects of the client's unique situation and what is important to and for them.
 This is a free service.

 An assessment can also be requested when a person is residing in a nursing facility.
 This can be useful if someone is looking at moving back into a community setting.